Exploring Angkor Thom: What to See Inside Cambodia’s Ancient Royal City

 5. South Gate: The Most Iconic Entry Point

 If you’re entering Angkor Thom by tuk-tuk, the South Gate is the most famous and photogenic, with restored guardian statues lining the causeway and the giant stone faces watching from above the gate itself.
 It’s the perfect intro to what lies within.
+Many travelers love bringing an instant camera like this one to capture photos of the South Gate and print photos on the spot.

 Experience Angkor Thom!